emnify/product-docs/docs/services/platform/integration-guides/openvpn/macos.md

 2. Scroll down to "Service Policies", select the policy assigned to the devices you want to secure and click on "Details".
 3. On the "Internet Breakout Region" menu, set the Service Policy to a VPN breakout region, e.g., `eu-west-1 (VPN)`

 ## Setting Up OpenVPN Client with OpenVPN

-Install OpenVPN, this can be done from Homebrew (https://formulae.brew.sh/formula/openvpn) using `brew install openvpn`
+Install OpenVPN, this can be done from [Homebrew](https://formulae.brew.sh/formula/openvpn) using `brew install openvpn`

-### Create the credentials file:
+### Create the credentials file

 ```
 sudo touch /etc/openvpn/credentials.txt
 sudo nano /etc/openvpn/credentials.txt